-One-third of HIM lab computers will be replaced and/or upgraded each year; no computer will be less than three years old.
-Annually review computers with department technology administrator 1/3 of lab computers were replaced summer, 2019.
-3 additional computers were added spring, 2019.
-Wireless access added throughout building.
-Continue to monitor.
-Program Director Annually Provide opportunity for students to interact with or observe an electronic health record setting at least once per semester.
-Students will receive demonstration of CERNER patient record software at UIC Medical Center first semester; provide opportunity for some students to have PPE at that site.
-Incorporate use of Virtual Lab product in at least one course.
-All juniors observed demonstration of CERNER patient record during first semester.
-All seniors received demonstration of update product.
-All students used EHR product for two exercises as part of Principles of HIM and Systems Analysis and Design courses.
-Continue to expose students to electronic health record at other PPE sites as available.
-Program Director, faculty clinical site coordinator Annually Goal Target Outcome Plan Results Response/ Person Time Frame Encourage graduating seniors to enroll in graduate programs in health informatics or related fields of study.
+Goal Target Outcome Plan exercises as part of Principles of HIM and Systems Analysis and Design courses.
+Response/ Corrective Person Responsible Time Frame Encourage graduating seniors to enroll in graduate programs in health informatics or related fields of study.
 At least one student from each graduating class will enroll in a graduate program within three years of graduation.
 Invite Director of Graduate Studies for MS in Health Informatics program at UIC to speak to graduating class each spring.
 Monitor students through graduate surveys.
 Several graduates from past years have now completed the MS HI program.
-3 others are currently enrolled Corrective Action Continue to market to students, both before and annually after graduation.
-Responsible Program director and Director, Graduate Studies Annually Recruit and retain qualified students.
+3 others are currently enrolled Action Continue to market to students, both before and annually after graduation.
+Program director and Director, Graduate Studies Annually Recruit and retain qualified students.
 Admit at least 28 students per year, with an overall GPA of 2.9/4.0 or above.
 Market program to qualified community college groups and student organizations.
 Enforce admission requirements.
 Work with ILHIMA task force on establishing mentors for students to encourage retention and academic performance.
 23 students admitted Fall, 2019.
 Average GPA 3.04/4.0.
 Program director and student affairs committee rep to attend preview days on campus.
 Recruit alumni to serve as mentors.
 Continue active recruiting.
-Program Director Annually The HIM program will demonstrate responsiveness 100% of employers will be satisfied with program graduates in job performance, Survey employers annually.
+Program Director Annually The HIM program will demonstrate responsiveness to the needs of the community(ies) of interest.
+100% of employers will be satisfied with program graduates in job performance, and written and oral communication skills, as reflected on employer surveys.
+Survey employers annually.
 Review results of surveys.
 100% satisfaction over past three years.
-Response rate increased over Continue to monitor.
-Program Director Annually

-85% of graduates will obtain HIM related jobs or attend graduate programs within one year of graduation.
+Response rate increased over last year due to electronic survey use.
+Continue to monitor.
+Program Director Annually 85% of graduates will obtain HIM related jobs or attend graduate programs within one year of graduation.
 Survey graduates within three months of graduation and annually.
 Review results of surveys.
-2018-19: 92%, are employed full time in HIM related jobs Continue to monitor.
-Program director Annually --- --- --- ---------------------- --------------------- ----------
+2018-19: 92%, are employed full time in HIM related jobs.
+Continue to monitor.
+Program director Annually